PossibleSolutions/StreamClassifier/README.md

 - Class separation
 - Buffering
 - Rasterization
-- Addition of additional data, fields and roads as ditches
+- Addition of additional data, e.g. fields and roads as ditches
 - Mask comparison and addition
 - File compression

 ## Inputs
 - NLS Topographic database (https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/datasets-and-interfaces/product-descriptions/topographic-database) “kohdeluokka” 36311 (stream, under 2m) and “kohdeluokka” 36312 (stream 2-5m).
 - Training material, where streams are classified manually (or in some other valid method) into “natural streams” and “ditches”.
-- Additional data, e.g. fields and roads as ditches.
+- Additional data, e.g. fields and roads as ditches, peat fields, peat production areas
-- Background mask to divide into drained/natural parts, petlands and mineral soils of Finland.
+- Background mask to divide into drained/natural parts, peatlands and mineral soils of Finland.

 ## Outputs
 - Input features with added variables used in classification, including length, simplified length, ratio of these lengths, number of vertices, sinuosity, sum and mean distance to neighbor line centroids, max and mean distance in vertices, depth to water raster values, slope raster values, soil raster values and predicted class. predicted class in scale 0.00 – 1.00, where 1 is natural stream like and 0 ditch like.